| James Cook (1728-1779)

 authors like Carter, Currie, and MacLaren have considered the functions

 of his writing in the conquest and colonization of Australia and Canada.
+Cook’s voyages brought new words into the

 English language, as Gray’s article attests.
 New species like the